Samsung QLED TVs face tough battle against LG's OLED

 A pair of optional stands is also on offer, one with an easel design and another a squat rounded base with a swivel.

-All of the Q sets use Samsung's One Connect box to house inputs, and new for 2017 it connects to the TV via a 5 meter fiber-optic umbilical that's nearly invisible.
+All of the Q sets use Samsung's One Connect box to house inputs, which, new for 2017, connects to the TV via a 5 meter fiber-optic umbilical that's nearly invisible.
 A 15-meter option will also be available.
 The One Connect box can also blast out IR commands to control cable boxes and other devices, to more easily stow your components inside a cabinet.

 Smarter sports and music